debrajk22/CS253_cpp_assignment/README.md

 2. Signup: gives 3 signup options namely - signup as customer and signup as employee
 3. Exit: Exits the program

-While logging in and signing up, one has to give his UserID (Eg: c0 or e0 or m0) and password that is verified and the action proceeds.
+While signing up, one has to give his name and password and the system generates a unique userID and displays it.
+While logging in, one has to give his UserID (Eg: c0 or e0 or m0) and password that is verified and the action proceeds.
 After signing up, the employee or customer is given a unique ID.
 The maneger, customer or employee can access the functions of the program once he/she has logged in.

 ### Testing the fine system:
 The fine system gives a fine to user if there is a damage in the car (₹200 per damage) or if the user return the car after the due date (₹1200 per late day).
-For testing the late return fine feature, we can manually change the due date of a car (in format dd-mm-yyyy) if the car is booked for a user and then try returning the car from that user.
+For testing the late return fine feature, we can manually change the due date of a car (in format dd-mm-yyyy) in 'car.csv' if the car is booked for a user and then try returning the car from that user.
 The fine will be added to the fine of the user.